-The Franklyn W. Kirk Company began as a proprietorship in 1962 after the purchase of the share of the assets of Farmer & Kirk Co. held by Ben Farmer.
-The original name of the latter company was Technical Industrial Sales later shortened to T/I Equipment when Mr. Kirk purchased half interest.
+The Franklyn W. Kirk Company began as a proprietorship in 1962 after the purchase of the assets of Farmer & Kirk held by Ben Farmer.
+The original name of the latter company was Technical Industrial Sales, later shortened to T/I Equipment when Franklyn W. Kirk purchased half interest.
 In 1959 the name was changed to Farmer & Kirk.
 Selection of the name Farmer & Kirk was influenced by the educational activities of Franklyn W. Kirk at the time.

 Mr. and Mrs. Franklyn W. (Anne) Kirk founded the Franklyn W. Kirk Company in 1962 with Anne Kirk serving as Office Manager.
 The company incorporated in 1965 with Franklyn W. Kirk, President and Anne Kirk, Vice President and Treasurer.

 Beginning in 1956 Franklyn W. Kirk developed and taught a four semester course in Basic Instrumentation at the Technical Institute of Fenn College in Cleveland, Ohio (now Cleveland State University).
 In 1960 “Instrumentation” was published co-authored by Franklyn W. Kirk.
 Mr. Kirk continued to teach the course, using his book, until 1966.
 “Instrumentation, Third Edition” again, coauthored by Franklyn W. Kirk, was published in 1975.
 Mr. Kirk was awarded the “Donald P. Eckman Education Award” in 1979 by the “Instrumentation Society of America”.